Credentials and Experience

 About Jim Carpenter

 As a clinical psychologist and psychotherapist, I have been in practice for over 30 years.
 After graduating from Duke University, I received an MA and PhD in clinical psychology from Ohio State University, with internship training at the Langley Porter Institute in San Francisco.
-I taught for several years in the Psychology Department of the University of North Carolina at Chapel Hill, and am currently Adjunct Professor in the Department of Psychiatry at UNC.
+I taught for several years in the Psychology Department of the University of North Carolina at Chapel Hill, and served as Adjunct Professor in the Department of Psychiatry at UNC.
 My experience as a psychologist has been broad and rich, and has included work in several mental health centers (as a supervisor of therapists), and a private practice in the Research Triangle Area of North Carolina with offices in Chapel Hill, Raleigh, and Hillsborough.

 In addition to my clinical psychological interests, I also enjoy carrying out research in questions of human consciousness and constructing theory in that area; and I enjoy writing essays, fiction and poetry.